Skip to Content

 Steps to Follow:

 This article provides a detailed list of the most probable indications if your lawnmower engine is seized.
-The components to be checked and the probable causes and solutions are given below.
+The components to be checked and the possible causes and solutions are below.

-On the off chance that your mower had seized up and you weren’t aware, you can face two scenarios.
-When you try to start the engine, it starts up; it makes up the same noise as mentioned above and shuts after a while.
-In the second scenario, you will be unable even to start up the engine.
-In this case, you will feel the tightened cord, the stuck up blades, and dead engine that gives no sign that it is alive.
+In this case, you will feel the tightened cord, the stuck-up blades, and the dead engine that gives no sign that it is alive.
 In this case, no matter how much you pull on the cord, you won’t be able to start the engine.
 The engine needs much work and complexities to be dealt with before bringing it back to life.

 ● Step 3: Check the blades: